-2.4.
+2.3.
 Influence of wind and initial steepness

-The role of the wind in the wave breaking has already been mentioned.
-It is apparently very important in growing the wave steepness (i.e. figures 4, 5, 6).
-In this section, we will discuss the capacity of the wind to instantaneously affect the breaking onset.
-That is: can the wind push a steep wave over and thus reduce the limiting steepness at breaking?
+The role of the wind in the wave breaking has already been mentioned (see also Waseda & Tulin 1999, for a discussion of the wind influence on the modulational instability).
+It is apparently very important in growing the wave steepness (i.e. figures 2 and 3).
+In this section, we will discuss the capacity of the wind to affect the breaking onset, i.e. can the wind push a steep wave over and thus reduce the limiting steepness at breaking?

-Due to the very large density difference between the water and the air, such a possibility seems unlikely.
-This conjecture is supported by figures 4, 5, 7.
-In figure 8, the nonlinear features of the incipient breaker are shown as a function of IMS for a variety of wind-forcing conditions.
-Note that the simulations were run for a limited number of wave periods (i.e. a simulation was stopped after some 400 wave periods regardless of whether the wave has reached breaking onset or not).
-Thus, in these numerical experiments, some waves may not break (e.g. for U/c = 3, the waves do not have enough time to break if IMS < 0.25).
+Due to the very large density difference between the water and the air, such a possibility seems unlikely (e.g. figure 2).
+In figure 4, the nonlinear features of the incipient breaker are shown as a function of IMS for a variety of wind-forcing conditions.
+The simulations were run for a limited number of wave periods and some waves may not break (e.g. for U/c = 3, the waves do not have enough time to break if IMS < 0.25).

-In figure 8a, the limiting steepness at breaking onset is plotted for U/c = 3 (dotted line), 5 (dashed line), 8 (dash-dotted line) and 11 (solid line).
-The incipient-breaking steepness actually grows, rather than being reduced, with stronger wind forcing.
+In figure 4(a), the limiting steepness at breaking onset is plotted for U/c=3 (dotted line), 5 (dashed line), 8 (dash-dotted line) and 11 (solid line).
+The incipient breaking steepness actually grows, rather than being reduced, with stronger wind forcing.
 Even though the growth is marginal, the four lines clearly separate and therefore instantaneous steepness at breaking appears to be somewhat larger at stronger winds.
-The skewness and asymmetry of the incipient breakers (figure 8bc) do not depend on wind except at the extreme wind forcing of U/c = 11.
+The skewness and asymmetry of the incipient breakers (figures 4b and 4c) do not depend on wind except at the extreme wind forcing of U/c=11.
 Thus, it is only at extreme conditions that the wind is capable of influencing the wave shape at breaking, and even then the effect is marginal.